-- CoC Unsheltered Homeless Program PROJECT APPLICANTS will need to complete their application by the application deadline date in Web Author (SAMIS) through the CSD NOFO submission website, located at https://pbcc.samis.io/go/nofo/. - Applications will be required to be entered no later than August 22, 2022.
-Note that these applications shall be reviewed by the NCG Review Committee to rate and rank, and submitted to HHA for approval.
-Only those applications that are approved by the HHA and placed on the COC PRIORITY LIST will need to ultimately be entered into eSnaps. - CoC Program Competition PROJECT APPLICANTS shall also submit PDF copies of their project application to HSCA, along with required local application materials and match documentation no later than the dead line of August 22, 2022 per application instructions. - Late applications will not be accepted. - Incomplete applications cannot be cured for the NCG Review Committee.
-If an application is incomplete, the application will not move forward in the rating and ranking process. - CoC UNSHELTERED HOMELESS PROJECT APPLICATION NOFOs will be emailed to the HHA list serve and announced at the monthly HHA meeting. - HHA will offer a Technical Assistance Meeting to PROJECT APPLICANTS. - HSCA shall recruit NCG Review Committee members, prioritizing members who have served on the Committee in the past, or who have other relevant experience and are approved by the HHA Executive Committee.
+- CoC Unsheltered Homeless Program PROJECT APPLICANTS will need to complete their application by the application deadline date in Web Author (SAMIS) through the CSD NOFO submission website, located at https://pbcc.samis.io/go/nofo/. - Applications will be required to be entered no later than August 25, 2022.
+Note that these applications shall be reviewed by the NCG Review Committee to rate and rank, and submitted to HHA for approval. - CoC Program Competition PROJECT APPLICANTS shall also submit PDF copies of their project application to HSCA, along with required local application materials and match documentation no later than the dead line of August 25, 2022 per application instructions. - Late applications will not be accepted. - Incomplete applications cannot be cured for the NCG Review Committee.
+If an application is incomplete, the application will not move forward in the rating and ranking process. - CoC UNSHELTERED HOMELESS PROJECT APPLICATION NOFOs will be emailed to the HHA list serve, posted on the CSD website and announced at the monthly HHA meeting. - HHA will offer a Technical Assistance Meeting to PROJECT APPLICANTS. - HSCA shall recruit NCG Review Committee members, prioritizing members who have served on the Committee in the past, or who have other relevant experience and are approved by the HHA Executive Committee.
 NCG Review Committee members shall sign "no conflict of interest" and confidentiality statements. - HSCA shall review submitted project applications and determine whether projects meet threshold requirements. - NCG Review Committee members shall be trained, as appropriate, and receive submitted applications.
 Committee members shall review, but not score, applications prior to Scoring Meeting. - NCG Review Committee shall meet during the Scoring Meeting to review and discuss project applications and finalize individual project scores, utilizing the Unsheltered Homeless Score Card.
 The project are ranked in the order of percentage of total point received of points possible. - Projects are then ranked in order of priority established by the HHA - HHA Governance Board shall meet to consider and approve the CoC Project Priority Listing.
 Their decisions will then be ratified by the HHA General Membership. - Notification of whether each application has been accepted or reduced and will be placed on the CoC Priority Listing or whether the application has been rejected will be provided in writing to all PROJECT APPLICANTS with a reminder about the grievances process. - If an application is rejected or reduced, the HHA will provide the reason(s) for the rejection or reduction. - Grievances, if any, shall follow the Grievance Process outlined in this NOFO. - The Unsheltered Homeless CoC Priority Listing shall be presented to the PBC BCC for final approval. - The COLLABORATIVE ENTITY will submit the Consolidated Application and the CoC Priority Listing to HUD by the deadline date of October 20, 2022.